cdon-dev/CMP.ServiceFabricReceivers/README.md

 The samples folder includes a publisher that just pushes test event to a given hub.

 There is also an service fabric application using the stateful approch.

+*Note* - the sample show a sample service that inhrits the util service.
+It seems like service fabric want registered services in the regetring project.